idris-lang/Idris2/docs/source/backends/backend-cookbook.rst

   two parameters.
 - One for the ``Left`` constructor with arity of three.
   Three may be surprising, as the constructor only has one argument in Idris, but we should keep in mind the type parameters for the data type too.
-  Although the arguments associated with types can be erased in certain cases and they are not real part of the constructor arguments, the number of real arguments needs to be computed.
-See later in the 'How to compile IR expressions?' section.
 - One for the ``Right`` constructor with arity of three.
-Same as above.

 In the IR constructors have unique names.
 For efficiency reasons, Idris assigns a unique integer tag to each data constructors so that constructor